B

 Reproduction, Babies, and Lifespan

-Male owls opt for a mid-flight display when they are ready to mate with a female.
-These maneuvers include “moth flight,” which is a maneuver in which male owls hover in midair in front of the female.
+When male owls are ready to attract a mate, they perform a mid-flight display by clapping their wings and flying back and forth to the nest.
+This courtship dance will include “moth flight,” a maneuver in which male owls hover in midair in front of the female.

-These owls can lay up to 2 nests per year and can breed year-round.
+These owls can populate up to 2 nests per year and can breed year-round.
 They remain in one territory once they mate, and about 75% of all barn owls mate for life.
-These pair do “divorce” if they cannot produce enough young owlets together.
-When preparing to lay eggs, barn owls choose trees closer to the large, open fields where they enjoy hunting.
+Barn owls do “divorce” if they cannot produce enough young owlets together.

 baby barn owl